Kyriosity/read-write/README+/.net/README+/cs-feat_underused.md

 ## Freshly released

-C# evolves swiftly with regular and rich releases, but not every developer is an early adaptor, and not every team is eager to update the breadwinning environment.
+C# evolves swiftly with regular and rich releases, but not every developer is an early adopter, and not every team is eager to update the breadwinning environment.

 However, staying fit with C# is reasonable and feasible.
 Releases of .NET are cumulative and stable; besides new syntax and structures, they provide better performance, more security, and longer support.

 Devoted bloggers and speakers<sup>👨‍👩‍👧‍👦</sup> do a great job of separating the wheat from the chaff while IDEs hint at new features.

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>👨‍👩‍👧‍👦</sup> <sub>I don't recommend any since this must be a personal experience, selection of the active and a matter of taste.
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>👨‍👩‍👧‍👦</sup> <sub>I don't recommend any since this must be a personal experience, selection of the active, and a matter of taste.
 Except for the original [dev blog](https://devblogs.microsoft.com/dotnet/)<sup>🪟</sup>.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sub>**Advice:** Limit review ardor to [officially released features](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/)<sup>🪟</sup>.
 Many nice others are delayed from release to release (let alone those experimental).</sub>

 ### C#13.NET9 (2024) ... but wait! ...